 Our Dorje Sempa statue is holding the vajra in his right hand and the ghanta in his left.
 The Vajra is a Sanskrit word that translates as diamond or thunderbolt in English.
 A Vajra also symbolizes the male attribute of compassion.
 Compassion is a very important attribute in Buddhist beliefs.
 As a result, this Dorje Sempa statue carries a meaning of great significance.

 Vajrasattva is holding the ghanta (bell) in his left hand.
 Similar to the Vajra, ghanta also carries important significance.
 This is because the ghanta represents the feminine attribute of wisdom.
+The vajra at his heart and the bell at his hip symbolize the union of skillful means and wisdom — learn more about Vajrasattva’s iconography.

 The use of these two symbols is the classic depiction of Vajrasattva statues.
 As a result, the statue carries the essence of enlightenment.
 This is because it is the joining of compassion and wisdom in devotees that allows access to Nirvana.
-Click here to learn more about Vajrasattva.